AfvFan99/TempoCut/README.md

 - Broadcast-accurate time compression for **audio + video**
 - Multiple audio “skippy” modes with marker export for Premiere Pro
-- 59.94p output with micro-smear blending to reduce judder
+- 29.97p or 59.94p output with micro-smear blending to reduce judder
 - Saves DTW warp map for **subtitle** retiming
 - Windows batch pipeline for one-click runs